Cyber Risk Services

 A daunting global challenge

-Given how rapidly cybersecurity threats emerge and change, it can be hard for companies and regulators to keep up.
+The evolution of modern technology has given rise to cybersecurity threats, it can be a challenging task for companies and regulators to keep up.
 The challenge is especially difficult for global companies, which must constantly combat an endless stream of cybersecurity threats while demonstrating regulatory compliance in all jurisdictions in which they operate.

-Companies based in countries that already impose rigorous cyber integrity requirements may have an edge because they have already done a lot of the hard work necessary to clear a very high bar.
+Companies based in countries that have imposed strict cyber security measures or cyber integrity requirements may have an edge because they have already done a lot of the hard work necessary to clear a very high bar.
 On the other hand, companies based in countries with less rigorous requirements are most likely behind on the compliance maturity curve and may thus need to do more work to catch up.

 Transforming authentication for a digital age

-In today’s digital era, identity is a centrepiece for Financial Technology (FinTech) and its drive towards digitisation.
+In today’s world of advanced technology, identity is a centrepiece for Financial Technology (FinTech) and its drive towards digitisation.
 In order to support the growing demand for more transactions and applications for banking services online, there is a keen focus on holistic authentication and authorisation solutions to complete a growing variety of digital transactions.
-Read more in the report.

 Cyber security: everybody’s imperative